matrix-org/matrix-rust-sdk/crates/matrix-sdk-crypto/benches/README.md

 The benchmarks support profiling and generating [Flame Graphs] while they run in profiling mode using [pprof].

-Profiling usually requieres root permissions, to avoid the need for root permissions you can adjust the value of `perf_event_paranoid`, e.g. the most permisive value is `-1`:
+Profiling usually requires root permissions, to avoid the need for root permissions you can adjust the value of `perf_event_paranoid`, e.g. the most permisive value is `-1`: